mdespuits/dotify/README.md

     $ gem install dotify

+Then, to bootstrap your setup:

+    $ dotify --init
+    Creating "~/.dotify" directory and config file.

 ## Start managing those buggers!

 In order for Dotify to initially manage your dotfiles, it boils down to the `install` method.
 This will create the necessary directory and optional configuration file for Dotify to manage your dotfiles in an interactive way.

-    $ dotify install
-    Creating '~/.dotify' directory.
-    Would you like to create Dotify's configuration file (~/.dotify/config.rb)? [y/n] y Creating '~/.dotify/config.rb' configuration file.
-    Would you like Dotify to manage '~/.bashrc'? [y/n] y Would you like Dotify to manage '~/.gitconfig'? [y/n] n ...

 ## Micro manage your files

 Say you start using Vim as your editor and you want Dotify to start managing the `.vimrc` file and the `.vim` directory.
 Simple.
 Just run the following command.

-    $ dotify manage .vimrc .vim
+    $ dotify --manage .vimrc, .vim
-    Dotify is now managing '~/.vim' and '~/.vimrc'!
+    Dotify is now managing:
+    * ~/.vim
+    * ~/.vimrc

 ## Manage any file/directory